callmewhatuwant/age-secret-operator/README.md

 ```sh
 make undeploy
 ```
-# Contributing
+## Contributing

 Contributions are welcome!
+You can contribute in several ways:

+- **Report issues** (bugs, unexpected behavior, documentation gaps)
+- **Request new features**
+- **Submit pull requests**
+- **Improve documentation or examples**

+---

+### Reporting Issues & Requesting Features

-If you want to report an issue, request a feature, or open a pull request, please follow the guidelines below.
+If you encounter a bug or want to request a new feature:

-## How to Contribute
+1. Open a new **GitHub Issue**
+2. Describe the problem or request clearly
+3. Add steps to reproduce (if applicable)
+4. Include environment details (Go version, Kubernetes version, OS, etc.)

+---

+### Contributing Code (Pull Requests)

-### 1. Fork the repository
+#### 1. Fork the repository
-Create a fork of this project and work in a feature branch.
+Create a fork of this project and work in a dedicated feature branch.

-### 2. Set up your environment
+#### 2. Set up your environment
-Make sure you have the required tools installed (Go, Kubernetes tools, controller-runtime dependencies).
+Ensure you have the required tools installed (Go, Kubernetes CLI tools, controller-runtime).

 Run the following command to see all available development targets: